-Chase Card Foreign Transaction Fees [2024]
+Chase Card Foreign Transaction Fees & Alternatives for Travel [2024]

 Chase offers both credit and debit cards which can be broadly used for international spending.
 In fact, there are specific travel credit cards like the Chase Sapphire Preferred and the Chase Sapphire Reserve credit cards which offer travel based rewards alongside no foreign transaction fees.
 However, other fees and charges are likely to apply, which means using your regular Chase card when you’re abroad may not always be the best option.